-8 U.S.C. section 1302, codified via the Alien Registration Act of 1940, requires all noncitizens over the age of 14 who have not already registered, and who are in the U.S. for more than 30 days, to register with the federal government within 30 days of their arrival.
+8 U.S.C. § 1302, codified via the Alien Registration Act of 1940, requires all noncitizens 14 years old or over who have not already registered to register with the federal government within 30 days of their arrival (unless they plan to leave before that).
 Noncitizens under the age of 14 must be registered by a parent or legal guardian.
 The law allows the attorney general to waive the registration requirement for anyone.

-8 U.S.C. sections 1306(a) and 1304 attach criminal penalties for failing to register.
+8 U.S.C. § 1306(a) and 1304 attach criminal penalties for failing to register.
 Under section 1306(a), any noncitizen who "willfully fails" to register with the government (or the parent of any noncitizen under 14 who fails to do so) after 30 days is guilty of a federal misdemeanor crime.
 If charged and convicted, it allows the noncitizen (or parent) to be sentenced to up to six months in jail and/or fined up to \$1,000.
 Under section 1304, any adult who fails to carry proof of registration can be charged with a misdemeanor and fined up to \$100.